 Your loved one may not need full mobility assistance from a scooter or wheelchair, but might require the help of a walker or rollator to get around.
 Unless you have used a rolling walker yourself, you may be unfamiliar with the limitations one can experience when using such a device.
 To ensure compatibility of your home with a walker rollator, consider doing the following:

-- Clearing furniture to create wide passages around the home
+- Clearing furniture to create wide passage ways around the home

 - Removing all area rugs for the duration of the visit or stay